NicIMPACT/impact-model-projects/scenarios/SSP2_MIROC.md

 mapDefaultParam: anmlnumxagg
 exploreDefaultGroup: animal_products
 exploreScenarioComp: ssp2_gfdl
+project: ""
+related: null
+outputsCommodShow: null
+outputsNonCommodShow: null
+mapParam: null
+exploreRegAgg: ""
+exploreRegionValue: ""
+mapAggregation: ""
 ---

-This scenario uses the middle of the road population and GDP projections with the GCM climate data from the Japan Agency for Marine-Earth Science and Technology, Atmosphere and Ocean Research Institute (The University of Tokyo), and National Institute for Environmental Studies.
+This scenario uses the IPCC middle of the road population and GDP projections (SSP2) with the GCM climate data from the Japan Agency for Marine-Earth Science and Technology, Atmosphere and Ocean Research Institute (The University of Tokyo), and National Institute for Environmental Studies.